alders/mythtv-stream-hls-dash/README.md

 ### Remuxing

-The user in Figure 1 selected `Cut Commercials`.
-This requires the input video to be remuxed to a `MP4` container as shown in the user interface of Figure 3.
-The code block below shows in detail how this is done.
+When the user selects `Cut Commercials` in Figure 1 the video needs to be remuxed to an `MP4` container.
+This process is illustrated in the user interface of Figure 3.

+The code block below provides a detailed example how this is done.

-An `MP4` container allows FFmpeg to use the `concat demuxer` later in the script[^15].
+Using an `MP4` container allows FFmpeg to utilize the `concat demuxer` later in the script[^15].
+This demuxer enables FFmpeg to concatenate multiple video segments, which is essential for cutting commercials.

 <details>
 <summary>
-Click me
+Click to reveal the script code.
 </summary>

 ``` shell